22010.210 Week 30: Review and Reflect

 Take a few minutes to memorize this verse:

-Are you prepared to think about all that you read this week?
-In other words, are you “caught up”?
-If not, go back and read anything you received this week that you missed or want to reconsider.
+As you prepare to reflect upon this week’s reading, go back and read anything you received this week that you missed or want to reconsider.

 Quick Links